 2.)
 Press ENTER on the remote.

 3.)
-On the remote, press the number of the preset you want programmed to this frequency
+On the remote, press the number of the preset in which you want to store this station.

 4.)
 Press ENTER on the remote.

-To program pet names for each, you have to do a lot of fiddling with EDIT and ENTER and < and >, again all on the remote.
+To program alphanumeric names for each, you have to do a lot of fiddling with EDIT and ENTER and < and >, again all on the remote.
 I gave up.